vikstrous/game-of-life/README.md

 **TODO (Viktor) :**

  - socket all the other things - profiles, etc.
- - time limit to make a move
  - replay games
- - matchmaking
  - make rematch games their own thing
  - smoother layout
  - facebook connect
+ - time limit to make a move
  - challenge a friend on facebook
  - anonymous users
  - tournaments